 Let’s take a closer look at what United is offering.

-Each month, The Points Guy, reports on the monthly valuations of airline miles across a wide range of frequent flyer programs.
-He takes into account a variety of factors like award availability, how easy or difficult it is to earn the miles, and what value is achieved in redeeming the miles are taken into account.
+Bloggers across the internet report their valuations of airline miles across a wide range of frequent flyer programs.
+Factors like award availability, how easy or difficult it is to earn the miles, and what value is achieved in redeeming the miles are taken into account.

 If you visit United’s MileagePlus website and click on use award miles, you’ll see an option to use miles to “shop” for popular products.

 You can purchase this gift set for 81,300 United miles.
 This includes all tax and delivery charges.

-I did a simple Google search for a 10-piece All-Clad Stainless Steel Cookware set.
-Here’s what my results turned up.
+I did a simple Google search for a 10-piece All-Clad Stainless Steel Cookware Set.

 And, after doing a quick price comparison, it was easy to estimate an average cost between $400-$700 depending on where you shopped and which set you chose.

 This is how much relative value in miles you’d be spending to get a product selling for at least half of this cost on a variety of merchant websites.

-Simply put, you would be redeeming $1,219.50 worth of United airline miles (a.k.a 81,300 miles) for an item that can be purchased from Amazon for half the price.
+Simply put, you would be redeeming $1,219.50 worth of United Airlines miles (a.k.a 81,300 miles) for an item that can be purchased from Amazon for half the price.

-Dreaming of an international destination?
-60,000 United miles can take you round trip to Santiago, Chile and other popular South American cities.
+Roughly, 60,000 United miles can take you round trip to Santiago, Chile and other popular South American cities.

 Would you rather get that cookware set or visit…

 Let’s look at another of the merchandise “deals” featured on the MileagePlus popular products holiday gift guide, Beats by Dr. Dre Studio Wireless Headphones.

 You could use 43,700 United miles for this gift, again all taxes and delivery included.

-Using the same method as above, 43,700 miles multiplied by 1.5 cents a piece equals $655.50 in relative value.
+Using the same method as above, 43,700 miles multiplied by 1.5 cents apiece equals $655.50 in relative value.
 Here are my simple Google search results for the Beats Headphones.

 Again, a range of stores sell Beats Headphones.
 A quick price comparison estimated an average cost between $200-$400 depending on where you shopped and which set you chose.

 What’s the bottom line?

-If you used United miles for the Beats Headphones, you’d be spending $655.50 (a.k.a 43,700 miles) of relative value on a gift you could buy nearly $400 less!
+If you used United miles for the Beats Headphones, you’d be spending $655.50 (a.k.a 43,700 miles) of relative value on a gift you could buy for nearly $400 less!

 Let’s be honest here!
 Beats Headphones or……